Boundary condition and reflection anomaly in $2+1$ dimensions: Relation to the fermion-monopole scattering in d 3+1d

 Because this scalar field is odd under the reflection $\Phi(\rho,-z)=-\Phi(\rho,z)$, the system has the symmetry under the reflection $\Psi(t,\rho,z)\to \gamma_{3d}^z\Psi(t,\rho,-z)$.
 Due to the singularity of $\Phi$ at $\rho=0$, the equation of motion implies the behavior of the fermion fields as

 These behaviors correspond to the reflection symmetric boundary condition (\ref{bdc1}) by identifying $(x,y)$ as $(z,\rho)$.
-In $2+1$ dimensions, we can interpret that the absence of the outgoing wave in the $j=0$ mode is due to this boundary condition preserving the reflection symmetry.
+In $2+1$ dimensions, we can interpret the absence of an outgoing wave in the $j=0$ mode as a result of this boundary condition preserving the reflection symmetry.

 A right-handed Weyl fermion $\chi_R$ with the unit positive charge plays a role of $\tilde\psi$ in the previous $2+1$d setup, i.e., it has only the outgoing wave in the $j=0$ mode.
 We can decompose $\chi_R$ as